 The Luminary Project was started by South Orange resident Patricia Canning.
 This year, Patricia leads a team of women from both South Orange Maplewood who work with local youth groups on creating the kits; oversee neighborhood luminary leaders; and work with businesses to be luminary purchase sites.
 Interested in getting your neighbors to join in the lighting?
 Email us at firstname.lastname@example.org or call our office and we’ll set you up with kits and a sign up sheet for donations for your street!

 Dr. King’s Beloved Community is a global vision in which all people can share in the wealth of the earth.
 In the Beloved Community, poverty, hunger and homelessness will not be tolerated because international standards of human decency will not allow it.
 Racism and all forms of discrimination, bigotry and prejudice will be replaced by an all-inclusive spirit of sisterhood and brotherhood.

-Bring the kids out to learn about Dr. King and to decorate their luminary bags!
+- The Luminary Decorating Party where you can bring the kids out to learn about Dr. King and to decorate their luminary bags!
 Refreshments and supplies provided!

 - Local businesses where you can purchase luminary kits.